-<Background> The final text of a Directive amending Directive 2013/34/EU as regards disclosure of non-financial and diversity information by certain large companies and groups requires the European Commission to report on CBCR by 21 July 2018: the report shall consider, taking into account developments in the OECD and the results of related European initiatives, the possibility of introducing an obligation requiring large undertakings to produce on an annual basis, a country-by-country report for each Member State and third country in which they operate, containing information on, as a minimum, profits made, taxes paid on profits and public subsidies received.
-The European Council made reference on 22 May and 20 December 2013 to extending CBCR to large companies and groups.
-The EU law already requires financial institutions to disclose annually, specifying, by Member State and by third country in which they have an establishment, profit or loss before tax, tax on profit or loss, and public subsidies received from 2015.
+<Background> The Directive 2014/95/EU of the European Parliament and of the Council of 22 October 2014 amending Directive 2013/34/EU as regards disclosure of non-financial and diversity information by certain large companies and groups requires the European Commission to report on CBCR by 21 July 2018: The report shall also consider, taking into account developments in the OECD and the results of related European initiatives, the possibility of introducing an obligation requiring large undertakings to produce on an annual basis, a country-by-country report for each Member State and third country in which they operate, containing information on, as a minimum, profits made, taxes paid on profits and public subsidies received.
+By the Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC, the EU law already requires financial institutions to disclose annually, specifying, by Member State and by third country in which they have an establishment, profit or loss before tax, tax on profit or loss, and public subsidies received from 2015.
 The EU law also requires large undertakings and all public-interest entities active in the extractive industry or the logging of primary forests to prepare and make public a report on payments made to governments from 2016.
 Within the context of the G8 and the G20, the OECD has been asked to draw up a standardised reporting template for multi-national undertakings to report to tax authorities where they make their profits and pay taxes around the world.
-16.3 Non-financial disclosure <Recommendations> The BRT appreciates that the final text agreed by the European Parliament and the Council addresses a number of concerns raised by businesses including the BRT such as making non-financial KPIs non-binding, allowing reporting at a consolidated level and limiting the scope of entities that the new rules become applicable.
-The BRT looks forward to consultation by the European Commission during their preparation of non-binding guidelines on methodology for reporting non-financial information, including non-financial key performance indicators. <Recent progress> There has been a good progress.
+18.4 Non-financial disclosure The BRT appreciates the fact that the Directive 2014/95/EU of the European Parliament and of the Council of 22 October 2014 addresses a number of concerns raised by businesses including the BRT such as making non-financial KPIs non-binding, allowing reporting at a consolidated level and limiting the scope of entities that the new rules become applicable.
+The BRT looks forward to consultation by the European Commission during the preparation of non-binding guidelines on methodology for reporting non-financial information, including non-financial key performance indicators.
+The BRT requests that its preparation should be carried out in a transparent manner. <Recent progress> There has been a little progress.